 With a voice of grave authority, she elevated jazz singing through flawless technique and a boundless, joyful spirit of improvisation.

-Ella Fitzgerald’s story is an American transformation: a homeless teenager winning an amateur night at the Apollo Theater into the most revered vocalist in jazz.
-Her early fame with Chick Webb’s orchestra showcased her youthful swing, but it was her mastery of the Great American Songbook that cemented her legacy.
-Through a series of 'Songbook' albums dedicated to composers like Cole Porter and Irving Berlin, she didn’t just sing standards—she defined them for generations, with pristine intonation and elegant phrasing.
-Yet it was in scat singing where her genius felt most alive, treating her voice like a horn in dizzying, playful improvisations.
-She navigated the hardships of the road and racial prejudice with a determined grace, letting the music speak for itself.
-Fitzgerald didn’t just possess a beautiful instrument; she embodied the very soul of musical precision and exuberance.
+Ella Fitzgerald won amateur night at the Apollo Theater as a homeless teenager and became jazz's defining vocalist.
+Her early work with Chick Webb's orchestra showcased youthful swing, but her 'Songbook' albums dedicated to Cole Porter and Irving Berlin defined those standards for generations with pristine intonation and elegant phrasing.
+In scat singing, she treated her voice like a horn, producing dizzying, playful improvisations.
+She navigated the hardships of the road and racial prejudice with determined grace, letting the music speak.
+Fitzgerald did not just possess a beautiful instrument; she embodied musical precision and exuberance.

 1901–1927